 Frankl went on to develop his own branch of psychotherapy, Logotherapy, based on his concept that the salient feature in one’s life is the will to discover meaning.
 An integral aspect of his work stressed the importance of our ability to select the outlook of any situation, “Everything can be taken from a man but one thing: the last of human freedoms – to choose one’s attitude in any given set of circumstances”.

 So, how can we make our lives meaningful?
 Unfortunately, like the question of meaning itself, there is no definitive answer.
 Jung supposed, “As far as we can discern, the whole purpose of human existence is to kindle a light in the darkness of mere being”.
-This can be taken as we must fuel our own perception with knowledge, yet another can hear a call to burn brightly so others can share luminosity.
+One can interpret this as fuelling our own perception with knowledge, yet another can hear a call to burn brightly so others can share luminosity.
 It doesn’t have to be either/or when there’s always an option for and/or.

-The self-satisfying approach of the former may make one’s life more comfortable, but, if one’s value is based on acquiring wealth their essence is no deeper than a frantic squirrel gathering and hiding nuts.
-With the latter, however, it not about how many nuts they can hoard but how many trees can grow from the seeds.
+The former self-satisfying approach may make one’s life more comfortable, but if one’s value is based on acquiring wealth their essence is no deeper than a frantic squirrel hiding nuts.
+With the latter it not about how many nuts they can hoard, but how many trees can grow from the seeds.

 Milan Kundera wrote, “A question is like a knife which slices through the stage backdrop and gives us a look at what lies hidden behind it”.
 When peering through the slit opened by “What is the meaning of life”, one will come to realize there is no universal meaning, and that our purpose is derived from what we inscribe into life.
 Without having meaning in our lives we are prone to fall into the existential vacuum, seeping into the void of nothingness.
 But how to cultivate meaning?
-It’s something that sprouts organically and cannot be forced, albeit, a sure-fire way to feel purposeful is to offer oneself to the help of another.
+It’s something that sprouts organically and cannot be forced, however a sure-fire way to feel purposeful is to offer one’s time to another.